-This is due on the first day we have class, even if it is a half day of school.
+This is due on Friday, August 11, 2023.
 It will be submitted to google classroom.
 You are going to become familiar with terms that will be used throughout the year.
 Instead of completing a vocabulary list, however, you are going to find a representative of 25 items of your choice from this list and take a selfie with the item.
 You will compile the pictures with an explanation of what the photo represents into a Google Slides document.
 The list of terms will be at the end of this document.